 When you sit down and start looking through portable jump starters or go to the store you’re going to find these designations.
 Let me briefly define them for you so you can understand what to look for.

-Peak Amps refers to the spike in energy output that happens right after you initially begin to draw power from your portable jump starter.
+Refers to the spike in energy output that happens right after you initially begin to draw power from your portable jump starter.
 These peak amps fade off quickly to a more sustainable output that lasts longer.
+Powerful battery jumpers are able to jump start vehicles requiring over 400 cold cranking amps.

 In this way, peak amps can be a bit misleading.
 Peak amps aren’t a measure of long term battery output but rather the burst of peak energy when you first activate a jump start battery pack.
 Peak amps are important from second 0-1 of turning over the engine.